ElectricityAuthority/tracing/README.md

 ## Outputs

-Through the use of what Bialek described as the proportional sharing principle, Flow Tracing is able to calculate the share of usage of transmission assets.
+Through the use of what Bialek[1] described as the proportional sharing principle, Flow Tracing is able to calculate the share of usage of transmission assets.
 It is able to allocate usage in two directions:

   - an "upstream" trace; where transmission asset usage is allocated to grid connected generators, and,
   - a "downstream" trace; where transmission asset usage is allocated downstream to demand/load.